NABUligans/napa/README.md

     ├── /programs/  # NABU programs (.nabu files)
     ├── /storage/   # storage files
-    ├── /paks/      # paks (unencrypted, unspooled, .nabu files) ├── /sources/   # source lists in any compatible format └── /.../       # other content the adaptor can do something with
+    ├── /paks/      # paks (unencrypted, unspooled, .nabu files) └── /.../       # other content the adaptor can do something with
 ```